 1. What is the short-term let legislation?

 The Scottish Government has introduced a licensing regime for short-term lets in Scotland.
-Under the scheme, local authorities will be required to establish a short-term let licensing scheme by 1 October 2022.
+The scheme requires all local councils to establish a short-term let licensing scheme.

-If you are an existing host or operator (operating before 1 October 2022) you will have to apply for a licence before 1 April 2023.
+Are you an existing host or operator, operating before 1 October 2022?
+Then you'll have to apply for a licence before 1 April 2023.
 You can continue to receive guests and accept bookings while your application is being determined.

-After 1 October 2022, new operators of short-term let accommodation must have a licence before taking any bookings.
-This also applies to existing operators who establish new short-term let accommodation after 1 October 2022.
+New operators of short-term let accommodation must have a licence before taking any bookings.
+This also applies to existing operators who establish new short-term let accommodations.

 By 1 July 2024, it will be illegal to operate a short-term let without a licence in all circumstances.
 Before 1 July 2024, it will be illegal in some circumstances, including:

-Local authorities may also choose to designate short-term let Planning Control Areas (PCA).
-From the date of designation, in addition to a licence, providers of secondary letting of an entire residential home or flat within a PCA will need one of two things:
+Local councils may also choose to designate short-term let Planning Control Areas (PCAs).
+Once designated, providers of secondary letting of an entire residential home or flat within a PCA will need one of two things: